Pest Management Advisory Council: Membership list and biographies

 Grewal, Toni

-Ms. Grewal has served as a member of the Burnaby Teachers’ Association Health and Safety Committee from 2013 to 2018.
+Currently Toni Grewal is an occupational health and safety consultant and a teacher in Burnaby, British Columbia.
+Ms. Grewal served as a member of the Burnaby Teachers’ Association Health and Safety Committee from 2013 to 2018.
 The committee reviews health and safety monthly reports of all Burnaby school sites and follows up with the Joint District Committee to ensure work orders are resolved within a reasonable time.
-Presently, Ms. Grewal is on leave from her position as a secondary school English teacher.

 Ms. Grewal was also a BCTF Health and Safety Workshop Facilitator from 2014 to 2018.
 Her role involved delivering occupational health and safety workshops to teachers and staff across British Columbia.
-From 2015 to 2018, she was a member of the BCTF Health and Safety Advisory Committee, whose function is to provide information and resources on health and safety through training and conferences.
+From 2015 to 2018, she was a member of the BCTF Health and Safety Advisory Committee, whose function is to support health and safety risk prevention in schools.

-Since 2016, Ms. Grewal has served on the British Columbia Federation of Labour Health and Safety Standing Committee.
-In 2021, she was appointed to the national Health and Safety Advisory Committee of the Canadian Labour Congress.
+Ms. Grewal served on the British Columbia Federation of Labour Health and Safety Standing Committee from 2016 to 2023.
+She served on the national Health and Safety Advisory Committee of the Canadian Labour Congress from 2021 to 2023.

 Gue, Lisa